xGp35/btp/README.md

-# Infornation Extraction from Literary Data
+# Information Extraction from Literary Data